About Us

 Their professional experience in the nonprofit sector includes higher education, social services, LGBTQIA+ focused-organizations, volunteer services, event planning, youth education and mentorship, entrepreneurship, and more.
 They are particularly passionate about doing work for organizations that support women, queer people, the arts, and children.

 Ginny brings an eye on equity, efficiency, and creativity to all of their projects.
-With a B.A. in English and Gender Studies alongside an MBA with a focus on Nonprofit Management, they bring a powerful combination of lived experience, professional experience, and education to collaborative projects in human resources, hiring, operations management, project management, and strategy.
+With a B.A. in English and Gender Studies alongside an MBA with a focus on Nonprofit Management, they contribute a powerful combination of lived experience, professional experience, and education to collaborative projects in human resources, hiring, operations management, project management, and strategy to our team.

 Jessica Yox